tsedio/tsed/docs/docs/custom-endpoint-decorators.md

 ## Build your own decorator

-One of the use cases already implemented by Ts.ED is the @@AcceptMimesMiddleware@@:
+One of the use cases already implemented by Ts.ED is the @@PlatformAcceptMimesMiddleware@@:

-<<< @/packages/common/src/mvc/middlewares/AcceptMimesMiddleware.ts
+<<< @/packages/common/src/platform/middlewares/PlatformAcceptMimesMiddleware.ts

 You can see in this example the usage of `endpoint.get` from @@EndpointInfo@@.
-This method contains all options which can be passed to the decorator associated to AcceptMimesMiddleware.
+This method contains all options which can be passed to the decorator associated to PlatformAcceptMimesMiddleware.

 <<< @/docs/docs/snippets/middlewares/accept-mime-usage.ts

 ::: tip
 This example uses @@AcceptMime@@ decorator with one option, the `application/json`.
-This option will be set to `endpoint.get` seen before with AcceptMimesMiddleware example and can be retrieved by using `endpoint.get(AcceptMimesMiddleware)`.
+This option will be set to `endpoint.get` seen before with PlatformAcceptMimesMiddleware example and can be retrieved by using
+`endpoint.get(PlatformAcceptMimesMiddleware)`.
 :::

-Ts.ED provides API to create your own decorator like @@AcceptMime@@ which registers the options and at least one middleware with theses decorators and utils:
+Ts.ED provides API to create your own decorator like @@AcceptMime@@ which registers the options and at least one middleware with these decorators and utils:

 - @@Use@@, @@UseBeforeEach@@, @@UseBefore@@, or @@UseAfter@@ for middleware registration,
 - @@applyDecorator@@ if you want to combine different decorators,